iforce2d/scriptpnp/README.md

 Introduction video: https://youtu.be/k-ZdHFlI904

 The system consists of a server (with no user interface) and a client with a graphical user interface.
 The server runs on a Raspberry Pi and connects via SPI to the weenyPRU realtime unit.
 The client is a graphical user interface (Linux or MacOS) which connects to the server over network.
 The client requires a decent OpenGL implementation to be usable, eg. hardware accelerated video.
 Pi3 and Pi4 are not suitable for the client (too low framerate), but a Pi5 can be used to run both the server and client on a single computer.
+For the client, only Linux (Fedora40 and Ubuntu24.04) have been well tested.

 The main intended use case is for 'pick and place' assembly of surface mount components on a PCB, but there is no specific built-in logic to handle this.
 As such, your own script (written in AngelScript) will be required to tie various procedures together.
-For example scripts have access to and control of:
+For example scripts have access to / control of:

+- all machine state (position, mode, motion parameters etc)
 - head movement and nozzle rotation (4 stepper axes)
-- all machine state (position, mode, motion parameters etc)
 - multiple UVC webcams (camera settings and frame-buffer content)
 - SQLite database
-- digital input pins
-- digital output pins
+- digital input and output pins
 - two analog inputs
 - one analog (PWM) output
 - one vacuum sensor